suchitakulkarni/DataScience/GenAI_field_summariser/readme.md

 # Scientific Paper Analysis Pipeline

 > **Note**: This project is currently work in progress.
 The large monolith code needs to be refactored.
 The code has been tested for quick analysis option.
+The methods for common_question_themes need to be tuned better.

 An automated pipeline for analyzing scientific literature using multi-agent LLM orchestration and semantic clustering techniques.